Ben Moody: Evanescence

-Solo career
+Solo projects

-Beginning in 2004, Moody began collaborating with a variety of artists, working in multiple disciplines.
-That year, he co-wrote the track "Nobody's Home" for Avril Lavigne's second album, Under My Skin, and wrote and recorded the track "The End Has Come" with Jason C. Miller and Jason "Gong" Jones for The Punisher soundtrack.
+Beginning in 2004, Moody began collaborating with several artists, co-writing the track "Nobody's Home" for Avril Lavigne's second album, Under My Skin, and co-writing the track "The End Has Come" with Jason C. Miller and Jason "Gong" Jones for The Punisher soundtrack.
 He then wrote with David Hodges, Kelly Clarkson, and others for Clarkson's second album, Breakaway, working on the songs "Because of You" and "Addicted".

 In early 2005, Moody played lead guitar for the song "Forever in Our Hearts", the 'song for tsunami relief' made exclusively for iTunes.
 He collaborated with singer Anastacia on the song "Everything Burns", which is featured on her album Pieces of a Dream and the Fantastic Four soundtrack.
 Moody then assisted Lindsay Lohan on her album A Little More Personal (Raw) and worked with Bo Bice on the song "My World" (a cover from SR-71) for his debut album The Real Thing.
+Moody's debut solo album, You Can't Regret What You Don't Remember, was scheduled to be released in late 2005, and would feature bassist Marty O'Brien on bass, drummer Lance Garvin, guitarist Michael "Fish" Herring, and co-vocals from Jason Miller.

-In April 2006, Moody began working on the debut album of Billings, Montana singer-songwriter Hana Pestle.
-He co-produced and co-wrote alongside Michael "Fish" Herring, and contributed vocals and instrumentals to the album.
+In April 2006, Moody began working on the debut album of singer-songwriter Hana Pestle, co-producing and co-writing with Michael "Fish" Herring, as well as performing on the album.
 He later produced the Godhead album The Shadow Line with Julian Beeston, and played a clown in their music video for the song "Push".
-He collaborated with David Hodges again on American Idol Chris Daughtry's debut album, Daughtry, for the song "What About Now".
+He collaborated with Hodges again on American Idol Chris Daughtry's debut album, Daughtry (2006), for the song "What About Now".

-In 2007, Moody worked with Céline Dion on her album Taking Chances, and began work for his own solo album.
+In 2007, Moody worked with Celine Dion on her album Taking Chances.
+It was reported that his solo album was still in the works.

 In December 2008, he released the Mutiny Bootleg E.P. and announced that his solo album would be released on March 3, 2009.
 This release would be delayed, however, as was hinted at in February 2009, when Moody's official website displayed the release as "available 2009" instead of the March 3 release date.
 On June 9, 2009, Moody's debut solo album, entitled All for This, was released digitally via Amazon.com, iTunes, and Amie Street through Moody's label, FNR Records.
 His second album, You Can't Regret What You Don't Remember, was released on November 11, 2011.